 Tutoring family and friends might be hit or miss.
 However, it can be a great starting point if you’ve never tutored before, so I would be remiss if I didn’t discuss the option.

 Tutoring family and friends is a great idea since they tend to be our biggest fans. 🙂 They are usually our biggest cheerleaders, rooting for our success.

 The downside to tutoring family and friends is that they sometimes want a “family and friends” discount.

 Since offering a discounted rate to get the ball rolling is a great way to start getting your name out here, you can minimize this downside by telling them that that is a special rate for them and that they shouldn’t quote it to others when recommending you.
 That way you won’t be held to this lower rate when taking on students they recommend you to.

+Sometimes neighbors, friends, and family won’t be quite enough to kickstart your tutoring side-hustle.
+That’s when phone apps can come in clutch for when you’re struggling on how to become a tutor.
 There are plenty of websites and phone applications where you can make a tutor account and post your profile.
 I’ve personally only used two of them, so I’ll talk about them here.

 Wyzant is a great place to find tutoring students, since there are many parents using the app daily.
 They pay you fairly often, which is great, and you can also set your own hourly rate.
 It does, however, have a few downsides.

 First or all, it takes a bit of effort to set up your account.
 For each subject you want to teach, you have to either take and pass a quiz they provide, or write a few sentences on why you are qualified to teach that subject.

 Second, they pay you on a sliding scale depending on how many hours you’ve tutored for them.
 When you’re first starting out, they will withhold 35% of your hourly rate.
 That’s quite a huge chunk of cash!